 When choosing a modem for an apartment, you can stay at the DLink DIR300.
 Thanks to the Quick Router Setup Wizard function, which is an assistant for quick installation of the router, the network connection is completed in a few seconds.
 The benefits of these and many other DLink modems models are considered to be Wi-Fi Protected Setup.

-The choice of modem is based on: the goals of accessing the Internet, from mobile communications, as well as from the place of stay during use.
+The choice of a modem is based on the goals of accessing the Internet, from mobile communications, as well as from the place of stay during use.
 If a person does not know which modem to choose, employees of specialized stores will always help him, taking into account all the wishes of the buyer himself.

 How to choose a Router?